Flexing that EVP muscle - your best weapon in the war for talent

 If your staff absolutely love the idea of the culture your employer brand portrays, but then find it surprisingly competitive or dull when they get there, or nothing like they understood from your campaigns, there’s something awry with your employer brand.

-Here at WeLove9am we believe your employee value proposition to be the absolutely fundamental part of everything you stand for as a company.
+Your employee value proposition is the absolutely fundamental part of everything you stand for as a company.
 And it can’t simply be created.
 The EVP comes from within your organisation.
 It’s part of your DNA.
 It’s what employees themselves feel about being part of the business.
 It’s your company’s ‘why’, it’s why you offer something better than all the other options candidates might have.

 It has to be clearly defined, and then led from the top.
 It’s what your organisation is.
 What the mission is, the culture, the long-term direction.
 And if there’s any misalignment in this, it will show in your EVP - and you need to take a look at your organisational health.
 But that’s another story for another day!